The Women's Specialists of Fayette

 Uterine fibroids can cause side effects.
 For example, if you lose too much blood during a long monthly cycle, you may become anemic.
 Some women with uterine fibroids find it more difficult to become pregnant, while others are at greater risk of complications during pregnancy.
 Your doctor at The Women's Specialists of Fayette discusses potential problems with you during your appointment.

 Uterine fibroids can develop due to genetic or hormonal changes such as increases in estrogen.
 If you have a family history of uterine fibroids or use birth control that contains estrogen, you may also be at an increased risk in developing them.

-- Intrauterine device with progesterone to ease the heavy bleeding during your period.
+- Intrauterine device (IUD): a device to deliver progesterone to ease heavy menstrual bleeding

-- Uterine artery embolization that will kill the fibroids by cutting off the blood flow to them
+- Uterine artery embolization: eliminates uterine fibroids by cutting off blood flow to the growths

-- If all other treatment options have been ineffective, your physician may suggest a hysterectomy
+If all other treatment options haven’t worked for you, and you don’t want children, your doctor may suggest a hysterectomy to remove your uterus.

 Can I prevent uterine fibroids from coming back?

 While there are no proven methods for preventing the growth of uterine fibroids, there are things that lower the risks of developing them.
 Your doctor will be able to provide you with information on the most effective ways to do so.

 If you need treatment for uterine fibroids, please contact The Women's Specialists of Fayette.